Public Transport in Cologne: Buying Tickets and Using Trams

 Using Maps And Apps

-One of the best ways to efficiently use public transport in Cologne, Germany is by using maps and apps.
-There are many great options available from both the KVB (local transport company) and other local authorities.
+There are many great transport apps available from both the KVB and other local authorities.

-These maps and apps provide route planning services, ticket purchasing solutions, network maps, real-time traffic updates and much more.
+These maps and apps provide route planning services, ticket purchasing, network maps, real-time traffic updates and much more.

 For example, the KVB app provides journey planning tools which show you the quickest routes to your destination while taking into account any disruptions or delays along the way.
 [6]